-An “unintentional tort” is the legal term for cases that are more commonly known as personal injury or wrongful death cases.
+An “Unintentional Tort Claims” is the legal term for cases that are more commonly known as personal injury or wrongful death cases.
 They cover cases wherein:

 - The negligence was unintentional, or the effects of the negligence were unintentional.
 For example, the negligence could have been the result of a moment of carelessness.